mpazik/iot-webpage/pages/about-game.md

 Some may be written down and share to other.

 Each action is persisted.
 The whole game could be replayed.
-You will be able to see story of each player, isle, city or even item.
+You will be able to see story of:
+- player - see how abilities and equipment changed over time, look at the number of slayed enemies, gained achievements etc.
+- isle - who discover it, who and when discover treasures, take a walk on a isle in its past
+- city - who established it, history of wars and alliances, take a walk on a city in its past
-You can check what was your impact on the world.
+- item - who created it, who own it, e.g. in case of weapon, how many enemies it slayed You can check what was your impact on the world.
 It does not matter what you currently have.
 It only matter what you did and you can always see it and show it to your friends.